 Bariatric surgical methodology induces weight reduction by limiting the amount of nourishment that the stomach can hold, malabsorption of supplements, or by a mix of both gastric restriction and malabsorption.
 Bariatric methods additionally cause hormonal changes.
-Most weight reduction surgeries today are performed utilizing insignificantly obtrusive and minimally invasive methods (laparoscopic surgery).
+Today, most weight reduction surgeries are performed utilizing insignificantly obtrusive and minimally invasive techniques (laparoscopic surgery).

 Roux-en-Y Gastric Bypass